Indefinite causal order enables perfect quantum communication with zero capacity channels: Quantum SWITCH

-In the following we assume that the control system is measured and the outcome is provided to the receiver.
-This scenario is similar to that of quantum error correction with classical assistance from the environment \cite{Greg03, Smolin05}, with the important difference that in our work only a small part of the environment is measured, namely the part responsible for the order of $\map E$ and $\map F$.
+In the following we assume that the communication provider measures the control system and communicates the outcome to the receiver through a classical transmission line, as illustrated in Figure \ref{fig1}.
+This setting is similar to the setting of quantum communication with classical assistance from the environment \cite{Greg03, Smolin05}.
+An important difference, however, is that we do not assume that the whole environment is accessible: the only part of the environment that needs to be accessible to the communication provider is the two-dimensional system responsible for the order of the channels $\map E$ and $\map F$.